First Order Logic and Twin-Width in Tournaments and Dense Oriented Graphs: Introduction

 \Cref{thm:forbidden-tournaments-intro,thm:forbidden-tournaments-bad} together imply \cref{thm:obstructions}.
-They also imply \cref{lem:BST-twinwidth} when applied to the class of tournaments with twin-width at most~$k$: this class cannot contain any of~$\Fc_=,\Fc_\le,\Fc_\ge$, hence its tournaments must still have bounded twin-width when paired with BST orders.
+By applying them to the class of tournaments with twin-width at most~$k$, they also imply \cref{lem:BST-twinwidth}: this class cannot contain any of~$\Fc_=,\Fc_\le,\Fc_\ge$, hence its tournaments must still have bounded twin-width when paired with BST orders.
 Finally, \cref{thm:obstructions,thm:forbidden-tournaments-bad} directly imply that if~$\Tc$ is a hereditary class with unbounded twin-width, then~$\Tc$ satisfies none of the conditions of \cref{thm:main-thm}.
 The remaining implications of \cref{thm:main-thm}--- that is, when~$\Tc$ has bounded twin-width, all other conditions hold--- follow from known results on twin-width.
-By \cite[Theorem~1]{twin-width1}, FO model checking has an \fpt{} algorithm when a witness of bounded twin-width is given.
-Combined with \cref{thm:approx-algo}, we obtain an \fpt{} algorithm for classes of tournaments with bounded twin-width.
+By \cite[Theorem~1]{twin-width1}, FO model checking has an \fpt algorithm when a witness of bounded twin-width is given.
+Combined with \cref{thm:approx-algo}, we obtain an \fpt algorithm for classes of tournaments with bounded twin-width.
 By \cite[Theorem~39]{twin-width1}, a class of structures with bounded twin-width cannot transduce all graphs.
 Finally, by \cite[Corollary~7.3]{tww-perm}, a class of structures with bounded twin-width contains at most~$c^n$ structures on~$n$ vertices up to isomorphism, for some constant~$c$ depending on the class.